jondewoo/UnitySlippyMap/README.md

 UnitySlippyMap is in early alpha stage and currently supports tiles from OpenStreetMap.

-It is regularly tested in Unity3D Editor and on iOS.
+It is tested in Unity3D Editor, and on iOS and Android devices.

 See the [TODO list](/jderrough/UnitySlippyMap#todo) if you want to contribute and don't know where to start.